Voice

 Since its founding, Westminster Choir College has made a unique contribution to the world of music because of its emphasis upon vocal training.
 All undergraduates are required to study voice in order to become well grounded in the fundamentals of singing.
 Many graduate students also study voice as a major, primary, or elective.

-The Voice Department seeks to develop the musician by establishing a sound vocal technique and a thorough understanding of the singing voice, its literature, and pedagogy.
+The Performance Studies Department seeks to develop the musician by establishing a sound vocal technique and a thorough understanding of the singing voice, its literature, and pedagogy.
 These tools are essential for the study and performance of vocal and choral literature and for training students as solo performers, professional teachers, or choral conductors.
 Every undergraduate must satisfy departmental requirements for graduation.
 Juries and other tests are conducted periodically for the purpose of evaluating progress; details may be obtained from the Voice Department.

 Voice Primary: Undergraduate